brandonbyr4/react-page-animations/README.md

 # react-page-animations

-React-page-animations is a lightweight, elegant way to add page transitions to your create-react-app, built on Framer motion.  react-page-animations comes with customizable props that you can use to alter the transition animation styles.
-Get started by installing the library and setting up with the quickstart guide below.
+React-page-animations is a lightweight, elegant way to add page transitions to your create-react-app, built on Framer motion.  react-page-animations comes with customizable props that you can use to alter the transition animation styles, and works with any react app using react-router, or react-router-dom.
+Get started with the installation and quickstart guide below.

 ## Installing